ryukinix/mar/README.md

   --ignore IGNORE       Pass a wildcard pattern to file experiments on reading --ignore-first        Ignore the first experiment (the same of --ignore
                         *1.csv)
+  -c, --count-clusters  Count the short/mid/long allocations and save a csv.

 ```